skycoin/skycoin/docker/images/dev-vscode/README.md

                -t "$IMAGE_NAME" .
 ```

-Or, if you prefer use `skycoindev-cli:dind`.
-Run:
+Or, if a decision has been made for including a Docker daemon then specify `skycoindev-cli:dind` instead and run:

 ```sh
 $ git clone https://github.com/skycoin/skycoin